YangYuqi317/PRIS-CV_FGVCLib/docs/en/tutorials/tutorial5_metrics.md

 We provide 3 metrics, `accuracy`, `precision`, `recall` as the results of training and testing.
 They are from the Torchmetrics, and in "__init__" we set the list of them `__all__ = ["accuracy", "precision", "recall"]`

-For detailes about the meanings of the **accuracy** parameters, see [torchmetrics.Accuracy object](https://torchmetrics.readthedocs.io/en/stable/classification/accuracy.html).
+For details about the meanings of the **accuracy** parameters, see [torchmetrics.Accuracy object](https://torchmetrics.readthedocs.io/en/stable/classification/accuracy.html).

-For detailes about the meanings of the **precision** parameters, see [torchmetrics.Precision object](https://torchmetrics.readthedocs.io/en/stable/classification/precision.html).
+For details about the meanings of the **precision** parameters, see [torchmetrics.Precision object](https://torchmetrics.readthedocs.io/en/stable/classification/precision.html).

-For detailes about the meanings of the **recall** parameters, see [torchmetrics.Recall object](https://torchmetrics.readthedocs.io/en/stable/classification/recall.html).
+For details about the meanings of the **recall** parameters, see [torchmetrics.Recall object](https://torchmetrics.readthedocs.io/en/stable/classification/recall.html).

 ## Accuracy